BCL (Hons) (NFQ Level 8)

 O6/H7 in English, Irish, a third language and three other recognised subjects

 Note: Students entering this course are not required to have a prior knowledge of Mandarin.
 Those with prior knowledge of Mandarin are most welcome.

 Why is this course for me?

 Law with Chinese allows you to undertake a degree in Irish law, whilst simultaneously acquiring a broad knowledge of Chinese society and a very high level of competence in Mandarin.
-During this degree, you’ll gain comparative insights which inform an enhanced critical perspective on Irish law.
+During this degree, you’ll gain comparative insights that inform an enhanced critical perspective on Irish law.
 Your third year is spent at a leading university in China.

 Career & Graduate Study Opportunities